Tiffufu/reading-calculator/README.md

 # reading-calculator
-A simple app that calculates pages to read
+A simple app that generates a daily reading plan.